ivyfu77/react-myreads-webapp/README.md

 #### search page
 ![App Interface](https://ivyfu77.github.io/react-myreads-webapp/screenshots/search-page.png)

-Input search query in the input box at the top of page, press "enter" key or click the right search icon to search.
+Input search query in the input box at the top of page, start to input or click the right search icon to search.
 Also can use the dropdown-list at bottom right of each book to add to shelf or change the shelf.